Attentional Graph Neural Network Is All You Need for Robust Massive Network Localization: Performance Analysis

 \subsection{Dynamic Attention Property}

-In this subsection, we firstly adhere to the precise definitions of static and dynamic attention, given in \cite{brody2022how}.
-Subsequently, we demonstrate that, compared with the classical GAT \cite{velivckovic2017graph} model which can only calculate static attention and thus suffers from a significant limitation, our proposed graph attention mechanisms in ALM-II (Eq.~\eqref{eq: neighbor_selection_att}) and MGAL (Eq.~(\ref{eq: dynamic_GAT_att}, \ref{eq: feature_trans})) inherit the dynamic attention property.

 In general, attention serves as a mechanism to compute a distribution over a set of input key vectors when provided with an additional query vector.
-In the context of network localization, the query vector and input key vectors represent the feature vectors of a given node and its neighbors, respectively.
-The attention mechanism, in this context, involves the process of learning how to allocate attention weights to all neighboring nodes concerning the target node.
+In the context of network localization, the query vector and input key vectors represent the feature vectors of a target node and its neighbors\footnote{For clarity, we assume a complete graph (fully connected graph) in the subsequent discussions.
+Analogous results can be extended to the case of an incomplete graph, where the neighbor set of each node becomes a subset of the corresponding set in a complete graph.}, respectively.
+The attention mechanism in network localization involves the process of learning how to allocate attention weights to all neighboring nodes concerning the target node.
+In this subsection, we have demonstrated that, in contrast to the classical GAT model \cite{velivckovic2017graph} which is confined to computing static attention and thereby encounters significant limitations, our proposed graph attention mechanism can achieve dynamic attention \cite{brody2022how}.

-Notably, for the sake of clarity, in the subsequent definitions and proofs, we adopt a scenario involving a complete graph.
-In this scenario, the neighbor set of each node encompasses all nodes, ensuring that the neighbor set of each node is both maximal and identical.
-In real-world scenarios featuring non-complete graphs, analogous definitions and proofs can be applied.
-The key distinction lies in the fact that in such scenarios, the neighbor set of a node becomes a subset of the original one.

-When the attention function consistently assigns a weight to one neighbor that is at least as significant as any other neighbors, regardless of the feature vector of target node, we refer to this type of attention function as static \cite{brody2022how}: